tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 due to the genotyping uncertainty and differences in depth become less apparent.

-Here we'll use [ngsParalog](https://github.com/tplinderoth/ngsParalog) to detect regions of confounded mapping (which could be due to things like duplications), which is effective even in low-depth scenarios when there is population-level data.
-It is also useful for finding misassmbled or collapsed regions in reference genomes.
+Here we'll use [ngsParalog](https://github.com/tplinderoth/ngsParalog) to detect regions of confounded mapping (which could be due to things like duplications).
+This method is effective even in low-depth scenarios when population-level data is available.
+It is also useful for finding misassmbled or erroneously collapsed regions in reference genomes.

 Non-variable sites are not informative for ngsParalog, so we'll generate a list of unfiltered SNPs in a 256 kb region around the *gsdf* duplication that we can analyze.